 As an example, you cannot exclude all the Shift types because the working time rule needs at least one parameter to know which Shifts to take into account, from your Schedule.

-Once all the details of a rule are filled out, click Create and the rule will automatically trigger a warning from the next Shift you create or modify.
+Besides the general details needed for a rule, there will be specific details to fill out, depending on the rule type.
+Once all the details of a rule are filled out, press Create to enable the rule.
+From now the rule will automatically trigger a warning on the next conflicting shift you create or modify in the schedule.

-Consider the Shift length rule in place, and the 2 Shifts shown in the image below.
+Consider the Shift length rule in place and the 2 shifts shown in the image below.

-As mentioned before, the working time rule cannot block you from creating or editing a Shift, which is why you can choose to:
+As mentioned before, the working time rule cannot block you from creating or editing a shift, which is why you can choose to: